jovanlanik/xmenu/README.md

 * Submenus (some menu entries can spawn another menu).
 * Separators (menu entries can be separated by a line).
 * Icons (menu entries can be preceded by an icon image).
-* X resources support (you don't need to recompile xmenu for configuring it).
+* Config file support (you don't need to recompile xmenu for configuring it).
 * Multi-head (xmenu supports multiple monitors by using Xinerama).
 * Type-to-select (you can select an item by typing part of its name).